 Can You Install a Plunge Pool on a Sloped Backyard?

-Best Time to Install a Plunge Pool in Newcastle?
+What is the Best Time to Install a Plunge Pool in Newcastle?